matsen/ai-at-hhmi/expanded/experimental-design-750-words.md

 If it proves useful to add related sequence alignments to our model training for viral proteins, we will take this work to its logical conclusion and train on all proteins.

 This is not conceptually difficult.
 The MSA transformer was trained on 26 million multiple sequence alignments generated by searching UniClust30 with HHblits for each UniRef50 sequence.
 We could do something similar, or we could leverage the recent structural clustering of the AlphaFold Protein Structure Database.

 We will then perform codon multiple sequence alignment, and then ancestral sequence reconstruction as described above.

+However, due to computational constraints we may need to be more selective and, for example, start with sequences most relevant to viral proteins according to structural metrics and progressively make our way out.